NorESMhub/NorESM/doc/configurations/omips.rst

 Modify user name lists for BLOM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 How do you set the initial condition file in user_nl_blom???
 And what can you set in user_nl_blom?
+How do you modify the output? and the output frequency?
+PLEASE EXPLAIN
-PLEASE EXPLAIN Note that BLOM uses a different sytax than the rest.
+Note that BLOM uses a different sytax than the rest.
 In user_nl_blom::

   set BDMC2   = .15